Security and Privacy on Generative Data in AIGC: A Survey: Challenges and Future directions

-With the widespread use of generative data, it is becoming increasingly important to accurately detect whether the generative data has been modified.
-However, current existing generative detection methods have difficulty in perceiving whether generative data has been modified or not.
-On the one hand, since generative data is itself generated by AI and also modified in an AI manner, traditional data detection methods are often unable to effectively identify these changes.
-In addition, the modification of generative data may produce small changes to the characteristics and distribution of the data, which may not be easily noticed or detected.
-On the other hand, as generative data is usually generated using complex deep learning models, the internal mechanisms and generation processes of these models are black-box in nature, making detection further difficult.
+{Similar to the real data, with the widespread use of generative data, it is becoming increasingly important to accurately detect whether the generative data has been tampered.
+However, current existing generative detection methods are challenging to do.
+The main reason is that generative data is itself generated by AI and also tampered with in an AI manner, making it difficult to judge modifications based on the fingerprints of the AI models.
+To address this issue, one can consider embedding semi-fragile watermarks for generative data, thus ensuring its integrity.
+However, it is unrealistic for all users to uniformly adopt such post-hoc operations.
+Therefore, there is still a requirement to propose effective techniques to detect the tampered generative data directly.
+To do this, researchers need to conduct a variability analysis of AI-generated models and AI-tampered models. }

-One of the future research directions is to propose new methods and techniques for the modification detection of generative data.
-This may involve interpretability studies of deep learning models to understand the generation process, as well as exploring new data analysis techniques to accurately detect changes in generative data.